 When is the application deadline for the a.y.
 2020/2021?

-- 22 July 2020: Italian and EU applicants; Non-EU applicants with residency in Italy; Foreign applicants holding an Italian degree and a valid residence permit.
+16 August 2020: Italian and EU applicants; Non-EU applicants who reside in Italy; Foreign applicants holding an Italian degree and a valid residence permit

 How do I apply?

 Applicants are required to complete the online form and upload the required documents.
-Then, the suitable candidates will be invited to an interview (if resident abroad) or an admission test (if resident in Italy) to assess their preparation.
+Then, the suitable candidates will be invited to an interview to assess their preparation.

 What application material is required?

 Applications must be submitted through the online application form with the following documents: